 As a break away from any gloomy weather I thought I’d share a few photos I have from just one of the 1,190 coral islands that make up the heavenly Maldives.

-Comprising 26 atolls spread across more than 90,000 kilometres of Indian Ocean, each Maldivian island is the crest of an ancient volcanic range that pokes tantalising through the waves.
+Comprising 26 atolls spread across more than 90,000 kilometres of Indian Ocean, each Maldivian island is the crest of an ancient volcanic range that pokes tantalisingly through the waves.

 Once at your resort there’s little to do but relax.
 A hammock within earshot of the lapping sea would be my recommendation.
-As I said, heavenly.
+As I said, a heavenly hideaway.